Chart Color Schemes

 Forest Hill has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that may impact this region.
-Notable ones include City Park, Forest Ridge, Healesville Freeway Reserve Park (ngarrak nakorang wilam park), and Forest Hill Chase Basketball Stadium.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects likely impacting the area.
+Key projects include Forest Ridge, Healesville Freeway Reserve Park (ngarrak nakorang wilam park), City Park, and Forest Hill Chase Basketball Stadium.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.